Hopf-Galois module structure of degree p extensions of p-adic fields: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Ilaria Del Corso and Enric Florit for their help and advice in completing the proof of Proposition \ref{pro:increaseval}.
+The author would like to thank the referee, whose remarks and suggestions led to an important improvement of this paper.
+The author is also grateful with Ilaria Del Corso and Griffith Elder for insightful discussions.
 This work was supported by the grant PID2022-136944NB-I00 (Ministerio de Ciencia e Innovación), and by Czech Science Foundation, grant 24-11088O.